Motorway (typeface)

 Motorway is a sans-serif typeface designed by Jock Kinneir and Margaret Calvert for use on the motorway network of the United Kingdom.
-Motorway was first used on the M6 Preston bypass in 1958 and has been in use on the UK's motorways ever since.
+Motorway was first used on the Preston Bypass (which subsequently became part of the M6) in 1958, and has been in use on the UK's motorways ever since.
 The typeface is also used in some other countries, most notably Ireland and Portugal.